zainabmelh/guide-articles/articles/Clojure/clojure-lists-they-are-everything/index.md

 ---
-title: "Clojure Lists: They are everything!"
+title: Clojure Lists They Are Everything
-parent: "clojure"
 ---
 Lists are fundamental to Clojure.
 Clojure is a Lisp, and Lisps were originally used for list processing.
 Everything in a Lisp is a list!

     (def foo "bar")